 Part 3: From best practice to the global stage.

 Part 1: The window of opportunity for hydrogen mobility

 Global FCEV production is expected to reach comparable figures to current EU BEV figures by the end of the next decade.
-14 Original Equipment Manufacturers (OEMs) are expected to be producing 17 vehicle models that are forecasted to exceed 100,000 units produced annually by 2028.
+14 Original Equipment Manufacturers (OEMs) are expected to be producing 17 vehicle models.
+Which are forecasted to exceed 100,000 units produced annually by 2028.

 Influences on future FCEV production scenarios: